willem0boone/EDITO_PH1/docs/index.md

 ## ![DTO-Bioflow logo](https://dto-bioflow.eu/themes/custom/skeleton/logo.svg)
 The [DTO-Bioflow project](https://dto-bioflow.eu/) enables the integration of biodiversity monitoring data into the Digital Twin Ocean.
+The importance of this project is demonstrated by several policy-relevant Demonstrator Use Cases (DUC).

-The importance of this project is demonstrated by several policy-relevant use cases.
-This Demonstrator Use Case (DUC) focusses on assessing pelagic biodiversity and human impact.
-This is a policy relevant subject as it is also part of the OSPAR thematic assessments.
+Demonstrator Use Case 3 (DUC3) is one of the key Demonstrator Use Cases within the DTO-BioFlow project, focusing on the assessment of pelagic biodiversity and the impact of human activities in marine ecosystems.
+This use case is vital for informing environmental policy and management, as it contributes directly to the OSPAR thematic assessments.
+By integrating biodiversity monitoring data into the Digital Twin Ocean, DUC3 provides valuable insights into ecosystem health, supporting evidence-based decision-making at both regional and global levels.

 For further reading About DUC3, see [DUC 3 Assessing pelagic biodiversity and human impact](https://dto-bioflow.eu/use-cases/duc-3-assessing-pelagic-biodiversity-and-human-impact).